Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Global Whittaker category

-\begin{defn} We denote by $\Bun_{B^-}'$ the algebraic stack classifying $B^-$-bundles on $X$ with a $B$-reduction of the induced $G$-bundle at the point $x$.
+\begin{definition} We denote by $\Bun_{B^-}'$ the algebraic stack classifying $B^-$-bundles on $X$ plus a $B$-reduction of the induced $G$-bundle at the point $x$.
 In other words, it is the fiber product of $\Bun_{B^-}$ with the classifying stack of $B$ over the classifying stack of $G$.